KelvCodes/portfolio/README.md

 - Footer

 ---
-Recruiters and all interested viewe
+Recruiters and all interested viewer